Less is More: Pay Less Attention in Vision Transformers: Proposed Method

-Last, let $N_h$ be the number of heads in an MSA layer and $\bW^{(h)} \in \mathbb{R}^{C_{in}\times C_{out}}$ be learnable parameters of the $h$-th head.
-Under mild conditions, Cordonnier~\etal~\cite{selfconv} prove that the output from an MSA layer at pixel $p$ is identical to
+\end{linenomath} Last, let $N_h$ be the number of heads in an MSA layer and $\bW^{(h)} \in \mathbb{R}^{C_{in}\times C_{out}}$ be learnable parameters of the $h$-th head.
+Under a specific relative positional encoding scheme, Cordonnier~\etal~\cite{selfconv} prove that the output from an MSA layer at pixel $p$ can be formulated as \begin{linenomath}

-where $f : [N_h] \rightarrow \Delta_K$ is a bijective mapping of heads onto pixel shifts.
-In that case, Eq.~(\ref{re_msa}) can be seen to be equivalent to a convolutional layer with a kernel size of $\sqrt{N_h}\times\sqrt{N_h}$.
+\end{linenomath} where $f : [N_h] \rightarrow \Delta_K$ is a bijective mapping of heads onto pixel shifts.
+In that case, Eq.~(\ref{re_msa}) can be seen as an approximation to a convolutional layer with a kernel size of $\sqrt{N_h}\times\sqrt{N_h}$.
 We refer detailed explanations to \cite{selfconv}.

-From Eqs.~(\ref{conv})-(\ref{re_msa}), we observe almost equivalent mathematical formulations among a convolutional layer, an FC layer and an MSA layer.
-In fact, the main difference lies in the size of their receptive fields.
-Specifically, the size of the receptive field in a convolutional layer is $K\times K$.
-For an FC layer, $K$ is always $1$.
-For an MSA layer, $K$ is equivalent to $\sqrt{N_h}$.
-The observation tells us that when $N_h$ is pretty small (\eg, 1 or 2), an MSA layer theoretically has a limited receptive field that is approximately or equal to an FC layer.
-Considering most recent HVTs~\cite{pvt,cvt,contnet} adopt very few heads in the early stages, this justifies our method of applying pure MLP blocks in the first two stages without self-attention.